Architecture Overview¶

 Components are designed to be mixed and matched:

-- Tools can be shared or robot-specific
+- Tools can be shared across robots or scoped per-robot via

-- Networks can be nested or chained
+- Memory can be standalone (per-robot) or shared (per-network)

 3. Provider Agnostic¶

-RobotLab abstracts away LLM provider differences:
+RobotLab abstracts away LLM provider differences through RubyLLM:

 - Consistent tool calling interface